melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-service-workers/02-service-workers-and-msw.md

 > Web Workers are a simple means for web content to run scripts in background threads.
 The worker thread can perform tasks without interfering with the user interface.
 In addition, they can make network requests using the `fetch()` or `XMLHttpRequest` API.
 Once created, a worker can send messages to the JavaScript code that created it by posting messages to an event handler specified by that code (and vice versa).
 (1)

 In the background, a worker runs a named JavaScript file containing the code to be executed.
-The global context that the worker runs in is not the same as the Window global.
+The global context that the worker runs in a special kind of worker context, off the main script execution thread with no DOM access.
 The Window is the global execution context for JavaScript code in that tab.

 > The Window interface inherits from EventTarget, making it capable of handling events.
 It provides access to web APIs such as the CacheStorage object for offline asset storage, the Navigator object that represents the state and the identity of the user agent, and properties indicating window state itself like "closed".
 (2)